Survivor's Guilt in First Responders and Military

 Many people do find this strategy offers some temporary relief, but it can still have negative effects on long-term physical and mental health.
 What’s more, increased substance use can sometimes worsen feelings of guilt and depression.

 Feelings of guilt, along with any other distress you might experience after a traumatic event, often pass with time.
+The strategies below can help you manage guilt and ease its impact until it begins to lift naturally.

 Work toward acceptance